 For Patients & Caregivers

-No studies have been performed to determine the safety or efficacy of Controlled Amino Acid Therapy (CAAT) for the treatment of cancer.
+No studies have been performed to determine the safety or effectiveness of Controlled Amino Acid Therapy (CAAT) as a cancer treatment.

-The proponents of CAAT maintain that eating a specially formulated diet that is low in carbohydrates and deprived of certain amino acids essential for cell replication may be effective as an adjuvant cancer therapy.
-The manufacturer cites studies showing that low calorie diets are effective in promoting tumor shrinkage in animals.
-Other studies demonstrating that certain cancer cell lines may be adversely affected by glucose or amino acid deprivation have been mentioned.
-There are no clinical studies to show this therapy is an effective cancer treatment in humans.
+Supporters of CAAT say that eating a special diet low in carbohydrates and deprived of certain amino acids may help as an added cancer therapy.
+They point to animal studies showing that low-calorie diets can shrink tumors.
+Other studies suggesting that cancer cell lines might be targeted by depriving them of glucose or amino acids have also been mentioned.
+However, there are no clinical studies to show this therapy is an effective cancer treatment in humans.

 For Healthcare Professionals